 - Gove 16, Grinnell, KS

 - I-70 exit 76.
 Drive west on US Hwy 40 for two miles, then turn left onto US Hwy 83.
 Drive 14 miles south, then turn left at the large sign for Monument Rocks.
 Drive three miles until the road ends, then turn right.
-Following the signs you'll drive south for three miles, jog left for one mile, drive south for five miles, jog left for one mile, then drive south a half-mile to the rocks.
+Follow the signs for 7.4 miles to the Rocks.

 - RA Rates: